-Hamantaschen cookies, traditionally eaten on the Jewish Purim holiday, are triangle butter cookies filled with jam, a canned spread, chocolate, or whatever you choose.
-Make these Purim cookies with easy step-by-step folding instructions!
+Hamantaschen cookies, traditionally eaten on the Jewish Purim holiday, are triangle butter cookies filled with jam, a canned spread, chocolate, or whatever you prefer.
+Complete with easy step-by-step folding instructions, you can make these Purim cookies at home!

 Why this recipe works

-- This hamantaschen recipe is made with a subtly orange flavored buttery sugar cookie dough
+- This hamantaschen cookie recipe is made with a subtly orange flavored buttery sugar cookie dough

 - Fill with your favorite flavor of jam, a canned spread (like poppy seeds, prune, or apricot), chocolate chips or Nutella (chocolate hazelnut spread), or whatever filling combination you choose